JoeSuzuki/To-Do-Organizer/README.md

-#Created by Joe Suzuki and Gavin Huang, introCS2-2017
+# To-Do organizer

+Login and customize your to-do table.
+Built in Python.

+## Acknowledgment

+Gavin Huang